 What is the age limit for the child to be adopted?

 A child to be adopted can be a maximum of 18 years.
-But the child’s consent to be adopted is required when the child is 7 years of age.
+However, the child’s consent to be adopted is required when the child is 7 years of age.

 What is CARA?

-Specialized Adoption Agency is the institute that the Government of India recognises.
-The main aim of the SAA is to keep adoptable children.
+Specialized Adoption Agency is the institute recognised by the Government of India to keep adoptable children.